German Navy's new state-of-the-art warship sails into tech trouble

 The Baden-Württemberg is the first of four new F-125 class frigates ordered by the Bundeswehr, the German military, with a total price tag of around €2 billion ($2.44 billion).

 Citing the German Navy, The Wall Street Journal reports that the ship’s central computer system has not passed the necessary tests.
-The ship, which has been undergoing sea trials, is returning to port this week, enabling the unspecified technology issues to be resolved.
+The ship, which has been undergoing sea trials, returned to port last week, enabling the unspecified technology issues to be resolved.

-“We are confident that we will be able to promptly solve the current problems with the IT-infrastructure thanks to our proven experience in the construction of complex naval vessels,” a spokesman for Thyssenkrupp, the company leading the F-125 project, told Fox News, via email.
+“We are confident that we will be able to promptly solve the current problems with the IT-infrastructure thanks to our proven experience in the construction of complex naval vessels,” according to a spokesman for Thyssenkrupp, the company leading the ARGE F125 consortium bulding the ships.

 ROBOT PATROL: ISRAELI ARMY TO DEPLOY AUTONOMOUS VEHICLES ON GAZA BORDER

-Note: This story has been updated with comments from the BAAINBw.